willstMSFT/microsoft-365-docs/microsoft-365/syntex/model-types-overview.md

 This model type supports the [widest range of languages](/ai-builder/form-processing-model-requirements#model-for-structured-and-semi-structured-documents) and is trained to understand the layout of your form from example documents, and then learns to look for the data you need to extract from similar locations.
 Forms usually have a more structured layout where entities are in the same location (for example, a social security number on a tax form).

-When you create a structured document processing model, use the **Layout method** option.
+When you create a structured document processing model, use the **Structured extraction model** option.

 For more information, see [Overview of structured and freeform document processing](form-processing-overview.md).